 The stately Governor’s Residence at the Boettcher Mansion is open for FREE tours from 10 a.m. to 2 p.m.
 Thursday to Sunday, December 5 to 8 and December 12 to 15.
 The tour of the entire main floor includes a peek at the Great Hall and the State Dining Room among others.

 The red brick, Colonial Revival style mansion was built in 1908 and purchased in 1923 by Claude Boettcher.
 The Boettcher family later donated the house to the city.
-It has been decorated inside and out for the holidays by the American Society of Interior Designers, with the theme “Decades of Design in Colorado.”
+It has been decorated inside and out for the holidays by a number of Governor Polis’ staff, cabinet and volunteers with the support of design expert David Rote from the American Society of Interior Designers.

 Tours begin at the Eighth Avenue main gate.
 There may be a line, so all guests are admitted on a first come, first served basis.
 No reservations are required and are at your own pace so expect to spend from 20- to 45-minutes.
 400 E. 8th Ave. (at Logan St.) Denver.
 For more information, call 303-866-3682.